 Wherever you choose to hunt, be sure to check on fire conditions, access restrictions, and other emergency rules before you head out.
-In addition to wildfires, USFS and WDFW may be conducting prescribed burns and/or forest-thinning projects in your hunt area.
+In addition to potential wildfires, the U.S. Forest Service (USFS) and Washington Department of Fish and Wildlife (WDFW) may be conducting prescribed burns and/or forest-thinning projects in your hunt area.
 For more information, see: